Hussla/Recipe-Ingredient-Catalogue/presentation.md

 ### Program Execution and User Experience

-The Recipe Ingredient Catalogue provides multiple entry points and interaction modes that demonstrate the sophisticated CLI implementation.
-Below are practical examples showing what users and lecturers can expect when running the application.
+The Recipe Ingredient Catalogue provides multiple entry points and interaction modes that demonstrate the CLI implementation.
+Below are examples showing what users can expect when running the application.

 #### Basic Program Launch